Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Rotate Access Keys of Storage Account for Service Fabric logs.md

 # How to Rotate Access Keys of Storage Account for Service Fabric logs

-This troubleshooting guide describes the steps to rotate Storage Account Keys for the storage account used for Service Fabric Logs.
+This troubleshooting guide describes the steps to rotate Storage Account Keys for the storage account used for Service Fabric diagnostic logs.
 This guide is applicable for Service Fabric clusters only.
-Service Fabric Managed clusters do not use storage account keys for Service Fabric logs.
+Service Fabric Managed clusters do not use storage account keys for connectivity to the storage account.

 Best practice is to provision and manage Service Fabric clusters using ARM templates.
 This guide describes the steps to rotate Storage Account Keys using ARM templates.
 If you are not using ARM templates to provision and manage Service Fabric clusters, you can use [resources.azure.com](https://resources.azure.com) to modify the Service Fabric resource to rotate Storage Account Keys.